OliverPerrin/PlayAxis/README.md

 ## Features

-- **Multi-Niche Aggregation**: Pull events from Eventbrite, Twitch, SportsData.io, and more.
+- **Multi-Niche Aggregation**: Pull events from TicketMaster, Meetup, Twitch, SportsData.io, and more.
 - **AI-Driven Recommendations**: Personalized event suggestions using user profiles, local weather, and trending data.
 - **Interactive Calendar**: Responsive month/week/day calendar view with filters by interest.
 - **Community Feedback**: Users can rate and comment on events to improve future recommendations.